September, May, January

 Build credibility and on-the-job skills by opting for the Co-operative Education option.
 Combine study semesters with four-, eight, or twelve-month paid work terms, offered in regional, national, and global firms.
 Positions are available in all major/minor specialization areas and in varied industries.
 These opportunities provide you with valuable experience and boost your career prospects.

-In addition to a Bachelor of Science with a major or minor in Computing Science, UFV also offers a certificate, diploma, and bachelor's degree in Computer Information Systems.
+In addition to a Bachelor of Science with a major or minor in Computing Science, UFV also offers a certificate, diploma, and bachelor's degree in School of Computing.

 The Bachelor of Computer Information Systems has more of an applied focus on using information systems, whereas the Computing Science program covers analysis and implementation of algorithms and has stronger theoretical and mathematical foundations.